-So with that in mind, along with the help of some other bloggers, we’ve scouted out ten cafes around the UK that are truly dog friendly.
+So with that in mind, along with the help of some other bloggers, we’ve scouted out ten cafes around the UK that allow dogs.
 Which one will be first on your list (or rather, your pup’s list)?

 Doghouse in Bradford-on-Avon

 Doghouse is based in the Cotswold town of Bradford-on-Avon; not only is it an amazing dog friendly café but a lovely pet shop too.